Ohjeah/cartesian/README.md

-# cgp.py
+# cartesian
 ---

-cgp.py is a lightweight implementation of Cartesian genetic programming with symbolic regression in mind.
+cartesian is a lightweight implementation of Cartesian genetic programming with symbolic regression in mind.

 It is meant to be used in conjunction with [deap](https://github.com/DEAP/deap) or [glyph](https://github.com/Ambrosys/glyph).